What is a VOD Platform?

 Users of the VOD platform also have access to graphic novels, online games, and merchandise from the company’s intellectual property.

-The streaming service attributes its massive success through their commitment to delivering high-quality content.
+VOD streaming service attributes its massive success to its commitment to delivering high-quality content.
 Their self-commissioned programs consist of TV drama series, movies, variety shows, and more; which contributed to users watching more hours on the website.
 Its comprehensive library also contained exclusive HBO content—the only one in China—so subscribers can get caught up with well-beloved shows like Game of Thrones.

 LeTV provides an extensive library with over 100,000 TV episodes and 5,000 film titles.
 It specializes in film and television drama, both from local and international productions.
-The VOD platform offers free, ad-supported content, subscription options, and pay-per-view content.
+The video on demand (VOD) platform offers free, ad-supported content, subscription options, and pay-per-view content.

 Platforms: Web, iOS, Android